ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 - RackRental.net Operating Company LLC (except as a co-party to franchise agreements)
 - RackRental.net (series) LLC (except as a co-party to franchise agreements)
 - Wyble Family Office LLC
-- Asset holding , shell, licensing and other (super) series and/or stand alone legal entities providing non-operational functions for TSYS group
+- Asset holding , shell, licensing and other (super) series and/or stand alone legal entities providing non-operational functions for TSYS group **

+No:

+- interest
+- influence
+- partnership
+- joint venture
+- any other relationship

+is either implicitly or explicitly

+- implied
+- offered
+- extended

+as part of this contract

+If any of the listed

+- Organizations
+- Entities
+- Components

+listed above wishes to have any relationship with any of the

+Organizations
+Entities
+Components

+listed in the section :
+"Organizations / Entities / Components of the TSYS Group in scope of this contract" , then a dedicated contract defining the relationship must be drawn up and approved by the members/board of both parties (as specified by the governing documents of each party).

 None of the above entities have any privity created by this contract and are not in any way in scope (either by letter or spirit) of this contract.

-## TSYS Group Ancillary Organizations in scope of this contract
+## Organizations / Entities / Components of the TSYS Group in scope of this contract
+**
+- Americans For A Better Network INC (AFABN)
+- Side Door Group INC (SDG)
+- Side Door Solutions Group INC (SDSG)

+- The Campus Trading Company LLC
+- Redwood Springs Capital Partners LLC (RWSCP) (partial, see RWSCP section and referenced documents therein for details)
+- ThePeerNet.com LLC

+- MerchantsOfHope.org LLC
+- TeamRental.net LLC
+- YourDreamNameHere.com LLC
+- RackRental.net (non Richelle franchises)
+- Starting Line Productions (non Richelle franchises)
+- sol-calc.com LLC (partial, see sol-calc section and referenced documents therein for details)

+- AP4AP.org LLC
+**

-### Americans For A Better Network (AFABN) / Side Door (Solutions) Group (SDG) INC (TX non profit/intent to be 501c3/c4/(SUPER)PAC) (they are a package deal)
+## Americans For A Better Network (AFABN) / Side Door (Solutions) Group (SDG) INC (TX non profit/intent to be 501c3/c4/(SUPER)PAC) (they are a package deal)

 #### SDG/AFABN Executive Summary